 Jacobs's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Jacobs reported total greenhouse gas emissions of approximately 88,960,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
-Specifically, Scope 1 emissions accounted for about 15,342,000 kg CO2e, while Scope 2 emissions (market-based) were approximately 1,735,000 kg CO2e.
-The majority of emissions stemmed from Scope 3, totalling around 71,883,000 kg CO2e, primarily driven by business travel (about 50,695,000 kg CO2e) and employee commuting (approximately 17,131,000 kg CO2e).
-Jacobs has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2040.
-The company has committed to reducing absolute Scope 1 and 2 emissions by 50% by 2030 from a 2019 baseline.
-Furthermore, Jacobs plans to reduce absolute Scope 3 emissions from business travel and employee commuting by 50% over the same timeframe.
-Long-term, Jacobs targets a 90% reduction in absolute emissions across all scopes by 2040, also from a 2019 base year.
+In 2024, Jacobs reported total greenhouse gas emissions of approximately 88,960,000 kg CO2e, with a breakdown of 15,342,000 kg CO2e from Scope 1, 1,735,000 kg CO2e from Scope 2 (market-based), and a significant 71,883,000 kg CO2e from Scope 3 emissions.
+Notably, the Scope 3 emissions included 50,695,000 kg CO2e from business travel and 17,131,000 kg CO2e from employee commuting.
+Jacobs has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by 2040.
+This includes a near-term target to reduce absolute Scope 1 and 2 emissions by 50% by 2030 from a 2019 baseline.
+Additionally, Jacobs commits to a 50% reduction in Scope 3 emissions from business travel and employee commuting over the same timeframe.
+Long-term, the company aims for a 90% reduction in absolute emissions across all scopes by 2040.
 These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Jacobs' commitment to sustainability and climate action.
-The company has also pledged that 65% of its suppliers by spend will have science-based targets by 2025, reinforcing its dedication to reducing emissions throughout its supply chain.
+The company has also pledged that 65% of its suppliers by spend will have science-based targets by 2025, further enhancing its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents